Easy Sun-Dried Tomato Vinaigrette (Healthy Homemade Dressing)

 Scooping up the dressing into a spoon.

-1-Salad: Of course this dressing makes the perfect vinaigrette to toss into any bed of greens and herbs such as mint leaves or fresh thyme.
+Salad: Of course, this dressing makes the perfect vinaigrette to toss into any bed of greens and herbs such as mint leaves or fresh thyme.

-4-Vegetable dip: Feeling lazy and don’t have time to throw together a salad?
-Grab some veggie sticks like carrot and cucumber and dip them into this dressing.
+Vegetable dip: Feeling lazy and don’t have time to throw together a salad?
+Grab some veggie sticks like carrots and cucumbers and dip them into this dressing.

 A picture of the ingredients to this salad dressing.